harshadgoswami/my-documentations/nodejs/create-typescriptbased-express-nodejs-server.md

 ### Conclusion

-You now have a basic TypeScript - based Node.js REST API server using Express.You can expand upon this by adding more routes, controllers, middleware, and error handling as needed.This setup provides a solid foundation for building scalable and maintainable REST APIs with TypeScript and Express.
+You now have a basic TypeScript-based Node.js REST API server using Express.
+You can expand upon this by adding more routes, controllers, middleware, and error handling as needed.
+This setup provides a solid foundation for building scalable and maintainable REST APIs with TypeScript and Express.